Glank/jsgames/README.md

 /var/www/static/jsgames
 ```

-Then run ./make.py which will prompt you for your staging directory and your
+Then run `python3 mymake` which will prompt you for your staging directory and your
 browserify and uglifyjs binary paths if you didn't install them exactly as above.

 ```